azade1490/AuthCookieBase/README.md

 you should **not specify a `rendermode`** for the login page, so it defaults to static SSR.

 > ⚠️ Note: Since static SSR pages are not interactive and events don’t work there, you must use an **`EditForm`** component for handling the login form submission.

+🔚🏁 Finally:
+We can customize the AuthenticationStateProvider using the authentication information from this cookie.